What Can Spectators Expect?

 The National Equestrian Center Experience

 The show features a variety of equestrian boutiques, tack shops, show merchandise and concessions.
 The NEC’s surrounding area also offers dining, shopping and lodging accommodations.
-Hunter/Jumper week utilizes both indoor and outdoor facilities, so we ask visitors to dress accordingly.
+Hunter/Jumper week utilizes both indoor and outdoor facilities, so visitors should dress accordingly.
 The show arena for Saddlebred week is indoors.

 Come See For Yourself

-You’re invited to experience this incredible annual event, whether it’s by showing your horse, participating as a vendor or enjoying the show as a spectator.
+You’re invited to experience this wonderful annual event, whether it’s by showing your horse, participating as a vendor or enjoying the show as a spectator.
 If you would like to contribute but can’t attend, donations are always welcome.
-In addition to hosting a high caliber horse show, the mission of the St. Louis National Charity Horse Show is to raise money for our charities, Stray Rescue of St. Louis and TREE House of Greater St. Louis.
+By hosting a high caliber horse show, the mission of the St. Louis National Charity Horse Show is to offer a national-level athletic competition, while raising money for area charities, Stray Rescue of St. Louis and TREE House of Greater St. Louis.

 About the Breeds: